-Nia is a founding partner of Saunders Law, Head of the Human Rights Team, and managing partner of the Public Inquiries Team.
+Nia is a founding partner of Saunders Law and Head of the Human Rights Team

-She has over 12 years’ experience representing clients in challenges against the police and other public authorities, judicial review, public inquiries, inquests, and civil claims.
-Nia is committed to protecting civil liberties and is not afraid of challenging state authorities, often representing the most vulnerable and disenfranchised members of society.
+Nia has over 15 years’ experience representing clients in challenges against the police and other public authorities, judicial review proceedings, public inquiries, inquests, and civil claims.
+She is committed to protecting civil liberties and is not afraid of challenging state authorities, often representing the most vulnerable and disenfranchised members of society.

-Nia is noted in the Legal 500 for Civil Liberties and Human Rights, and Administrative and Public Law, and is ranked as a leading individual in Chambers and Partners in the area of Police Law: Mainly Claimant.
+Nia is ranked as a leading individual in the Legal 500 for Civil Liberties and Human Rights, and in Chambers and Partners for Police Law: Mainly Claimant.

 Nia Williams has an impressively broad police law practice that covers inquests, as well as claims of assault, false imprisonment and misfeasance in a public office.
 She is noted for her leading work on the Hillsborough case and is described by interviewees as "unflappable, calm and considered, with a good tactical awareness.”
 Chambers and Partners 2020

 The Hillsborough Victims’ Misfeasance Litigation – acting as the Lead Solicitor in the Group Litigation against South Yorkshire and West Midlands Police forces; instructed individually by over 200 bereaved family members and survivors of the 1989 Hillsborough football tragedy.

 Anthony Crook v Chief Constable of Essex Police EWHC 988 (QB) – represented Mr Crook in his landmark victory in the High Court for breach of Article 8 of the Human Rights Act following publication of his personal details in newspapers as “most wanted” for an alleged rape, securing him damages of £70,000.